leowerneck/leowerneck.github.io/Finite_differences.md

 <a name="FDTaylor">
 ## Determining finite differences expressions \[Back to [ToC](#ToC)\]

 Let us now present a more systematic way of determining the finite difference approximation to the derivative of a function $f(t,x)$.
-We will choose a function of 2 variables on purpose, because it then becomes trivial to understand the algorithm for functions of even more variables.
+We will choose a function of 2 variables, because it then becomes straightforward to understand the algorithm for functions of any number of variables.
 In the derivations below, the single variable case can be obtained by simplying supressing the variable $x$ altogether.

-Consider the [Taylor series](https://en.wikipedia.org/wiki/Taylor_series){:target="_blank"} of the function $f(t,x)$ around different points, strategically chosen:
+Consider the [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) of the function $f(t,x)$ around different points, strategically chosen as:

 $$
 \begin{align}